-Krasny Bor is a forested area near Petrozavodsk, the capital of Karelia, in northwestern Russia.
+Krasny Bor is a wooded area near Petrozavodsk, the capital of Karelia in Northwest Russia.
 As with Krasnaya ploshchad (Красная площадь) in Moscow — today known in English as Red Square but with a name originating, from earlier Russian usage, as the “Handsome” or “Beautiful” Square — Krasny Bor means the “Beautiful (or Handsome) Grove”.

 Identifying the buried victims

-In 1997 a killing field and burial place for NKVD executions during Stalin’s Great Purges was identified at Krasny Bor, and then thoroughly investigated by the historian Yury Dmitriev, the head of Memorial in Karelia.
+In 1997 an NKVD killing field and burial place during Stalin’s Great Terror was identified at Krasny Bor, and then thoroughly investigated by the historian Yury Dmitriev, the head of Memorial in Karelia.

 The burial site covers an area of approximately 350 by 150 metres.
 According to execution reports in the former KGB archives, 1,193 people were executed and buried there: 580 Finns, 432 Karelians, 136 Russians and 48 persons of other nationalities.
 The shootings took place from 9 August to 15 September 1937 and from 26 September to 2 October 1938.